 Clinical Recommendation Statements

-- Among patients treated with warfarin, the INR should be determined at least weekly during initiation of antithrombotic therapy and at least monthly when anticoagulation (INR in range) is stable.
+- Among patients treated with warfarin, the INR should be determined at least weekly during initiation of anticoagulation therapy and at least monthly when anticoagulation (INR in range) is stable.
 (Class I, Level of Evidence: A)

 - For patients with nonvalvular AF unable to maintain a therapeutic INR level with warfarin, NOAC is recommended.
 (Class I, Level of Evidence: C-EO)